bambinos/kulprit/docs/index.rst

 ============

 We welcome contributions from interested individuals or groups!
-For information about contributing to Kulrpit check out our instructions, policies, and guidelines `here <https://github.com/bambinos/kulprit/blob/main/CONTRIBUTING.md>`_.
+For information about contributing to Kulprit check out our instructions, policies, and guidelines `here <https://github.com/bambinos/kulprit/blob/main/CONTRIBUTING.md>`_.

 Contributors
 ============

 See the `GitHub contributor page <https://github.com/bambinos/kulprit/graphs/contributors>`_.